heberth2788/swiftlearnandtest/swiftlearnandtest.swiftpm/README.md

 7. let/var (instead of val/var(Kotlin))
 8. newValue for default parameter name in set method(instead of field(Kotlin))

+### New:
+1. willSet / didSet (to run code before/after set the newValue to a attribute)

 ## Closure(Instead of lambda)
 1. in (instead of arrow operator '->')
 2. $0, $1...
 (Instead of it(Kotlin))